thefalc/instabread-codelab-sample/README.md

 }
 ```

-1. Similar to the code you added for storing the shopper account information in the vault, this code is storing the banking information in the vault and receiving tokens back.
+3. Similar to the code you added for storing the shopper account information in the vault, this code is storing the banking information in the vault and receiving tokens back.
 The tokens are then posted to the **/api/moov-bank-account-creation** endpoint.
-1. Open the file [**pages/api/moov-bank-account-creation.js**](/baseline/pages/api/moov-bank-account-creation.js).
+4. Open the file [**pages/api/moov-bank-account-creation.js**](/baseline/pages/api/moov-bank-account-creation.js).
 This handler accepts the tokens representing the banking information from the shopper and securely shares them with Moov via the second route you created earlier.
-1. Move down to the line beginning with **let connectionsRouteUrl**.
+5. Move down to the line beginning with **let connectionsRouteUrl**.
 Update this URL to the Moov Bank Account Creation route URL.
+You can find this in Skyflow Studio by clicking the **Sample Request** link for the oMov Bank Account Creation route.
 Make sure you replace the **{accountId}** part in the URL with the **moovAccountId** constant similar to the following:

 ```javascript
 let connectionsRouteUrl = `https://ebfc9bee4242.gateway.skyflowapis.com/v1/gateway/outboundRoutes/h3e5a644a8674b29a9bfcbdfbccf16fe/accounts/${moovAccountId}/bank-accounts`;
 ```

-#### Testing the result
+#### Test the result

 1. From the same terminal that you exported your environment variables, enter the following command: